 We have reviewed two of Gallop Gables closer neighbours, Pollen and Bleu and Sommerville Park and we think that the Gallop Gables has the best location out of all the condos in that enclave.
 You can easily access the main Farrer Road and it is the nearest to Farrer Road MRT station, where the bus stop is located as well.

 To get to Empress Road food centre and market you cannot cross the road directly.
 The only way is to head towards the overhead bridge at the MRT station.
 It is a slight detour but a much safer way to cross the road.
-Also, for the elderly there is a lift at the overhead crossing.
+Also, for the elderly, there is a lift at the overhead crossing.
 Which can be very convenient and is also sheltered all the way to the food centre.
-It might seem like a small thing, but will come very handy in Singapore’s tropical weather.
+It might seem like a small thing but will come very handy in Singapore’s tropical weather.

-Like we have said in our other reviews, Empress market is not the liveliest of places.
-However for homemakers, the proximity makes it very convenient to be able to get fresh food when you need it.
+Like we have said in our other reviews, the Empress market is not the liveliest of places.
+However, for homemakers, the proximity makes it very convenient to be able to get fresh food when you need it.
 We also like that there are small shops there that would cater to most people’s needs.
 Fruits, artisan bread and meat, clinics, dry cleaning and a 7 Eleven.
 Perhaps the only thing missing would be a supermarket, of which the nearest is a Cold Storage at Cluny Road.

 View this post on Instagram

 New: Charcoal Pain Au Levain (sourdough) 1.5kg vs the regular Wholemeal Pain Au Levain.
 The activated charcoal is so dark that it looks the same colour as Kurobuta (Berkshire pig)😆.
 So we coated it with polenta grains and now it looks like Zebra 😖😖. # We welcome your advanced orders especially for your cafes or restaurants.
 2nd pic credit: @cottontailcreamery (Scrambled Spinach Organic Egg Sandwich).